evoactivity/ember-modern-css/README.md

 Assuming you already have embroider installed and fully compatible we need to update the webpack config.
 Open `ember-cli-build.js`

-Near the bottom your should have your embroider config
+Near the bottom you should have your embroider config

 ```js
 return require('@embroider/compat').compatBuild(app, Webpack, {